punchcode-fullstack/student-resources/pacing/summer2021/daybreakdown/day-1.md

 - explain octal
 - explain hex
 - explain how scaling the bus made computers better
+- the spec: IEEE 754 is the authority for all things number in computers
 ### workshop (15 min)
 - create a pseudocode algorithm to convert from binary to decimal
 - find an online converter and convert between number formats